SarthakVerma26/L-AND-T_mini-project/1_Requirements/README.md

 * This project was started  in Uttarakhand, India.

 ## How:
-* I like the word games so then I decided to make one using my skills in C language.
+* I have interest in word games so then I decided to make one using my skills in C language.

 # Detail requirements
 ## High Level Requirements: